-The adoptions of Recommendation 9 by European national regulators requires Lloyd’s Brussels to make changes to the business that it can accept from brokers and coverholders that are not authorised by a European Union regulator to undertake distribution activities.
+The adoption of Recommendation 9 by European national regulators requires Lloyd’s Brussels to make changes to the business that it can accept from brokers and coverholders that are not authorised by a European Union regulator to undertake distribution activities.
 This will primarily affect brokers and coverholders that have their authorisation in the UK from the Financial Conduct Authority (FCA).

 For these brokers and coverholders, from 1 October 2020 Lloyd’s Europe will not be accepting new business where the risk in question is for a policyholder in an EU member state and where the risk location for that risk is within the EU.

-During March and early April Lloyd’s is contacting all brokers and coverholders who will no longer be able to bring impacted business to Lloyd’s to explain the changes and the steps that need to be taken.
+During March and April Lloyd’s contacted all brokers and coverholders who will no longer be able to bring impacted business to Lloyd’s to explain the changes and the steps that need to be taken.

 Lloyd’s Brussels is working to ensure that, despite Brexit, Lloyd’s policyholders across the EU can continue to access the underwriting expertise and financial security of the Lloyd’s market and their existing policies can continue to be serviced by the Lloyd’s market, including the payment of valid insurance claims.
 Where brokers and coverholders have established EU authorised companies Lloyd’s has established fast track processes to onboard them.